tsdiokno/abl/content/tl/docs/nt/roma/roma-4.md

 [^8]: Blessed is the person
 the Lord will never charge with sin.

-Si Abraham Ay Napawalang-Sala Bago Natuli

 ## Pinawalang-Sala Si Abraham Bago Ang Pagkatuli
 [#](# "Abraham Justified before Circumcision")

-[^9] Kung ganun, ang pagpapala ba na'to ay para lang sa mga natuli?
+[^9] Kung ganun, ang pagpapala ba na ito ay para lang sa mga natuli?
 O para din ito sa mga hindi natuli?
 Dahil sinasabi, kinilalang matuwid si Abraham sa kaniyang pagtitiwala.

 [^9]: Is this blessing only for the circumcised, then?
 Or is it also for the uncircumcised?
 For we say, Faith was credited to Abraham for righteousness.

-[^10] Kelan ba binigay sa kaniya ang pagkilala -- noong siya ay tuli na, o noong hindi pa siya natuli?
-Hindi nangyari ang pagkilala sa kaniyang pagka-tuli, pero nangyari 'to noong hindi pa siya natutuli.
+[^10] Kelan ba binigay sa kaniya ang pagkilala — noong siya ay tuli na, o noong hindi pa siya natuli?
+Hindi nangyari ang pagkilala sa kaniyang pagka-tuli, pero nangyari ito noong hindi pa siya natutuli.

 [^10]: In what way then was it credited—while he was circumcised, or uncircumcised?
 It was not while he was circumcised, but uncircumcised.